dreameshuggah/ab-test/README.md

   <img src="images/area_under_curve.png" alt="drawing" width="200"/>
 </p>

-If the p-value is between the shaded area, then we accept $H_0$.
+If the p-value is between the shaded areas, then we accept $H_0$.
 In other words, the difference between the conversion rate of message B and the conversion rate of message A is not large enough for us to determine that it was not random.
 Conversely, if the p-value falls in either shaded area, then we reject $H_0$, and conclude that the difference is statistically significant.
 In a one-sided test, we can find out whether the direction of the difference, i.e. whether $CR_b$ is signifianctly less than (left shaded area) or greater than $CR_a$ (right shaded area).
 On the other hand, a two-sided tests tells whether the difference is large enough (falls under either region), regardless of direction (however, with a positive uplift we can conclude that message B was better).
 The p-value is determined via lookup tables using the value of the z-score calculated in the previous step, or it can be calculated using code functions such as `pnorm()` in R or `scipy.stats.norm` in Python.

 The point at which the shaded area starts is determined by $\alpha$.
 So, if the p-value is less than the significance level $\alpha$, we say that the results are statistically significant and reject $H_0$.